hungyok/nuctf_equi_bai/README.md

 ```
 The output file “O.mat” is a 16x1 cell containing one column of nucleosome occupancy and 30 columns of TF occupancies.
 Nucleosome occupancy can be plotted and visually compared with experimental data.

 All the codes and input/output files and folders can be found in the folder [simplexM_tf30](https://github.com/hungyok/nuctf_equi_bai/tree/main/NucTF/simplexM_tf30).
+A toy-example to run simplex_SA.m that considers a single TF (RSC3) and a single chromosome (chr 1) and executes in quick time can be found in [toy_example](https://github.com/hungyok/nuctf_equi_bai/tree/main/NucTF/toy_example).

 ### NucRemod
 This version of the model considers both the effect from TF binding and nucleosome remodeling (NR).
 We assume that the action of NR is to deform the nucleosome energy landscape near the TF-bound sites in a TF occupancy-dependent manner.
 NR is present only when TF occupancy > tfcut (set tfcut=0.0022 computed as the genome-wide average of occupancy for all TFs in the model NucTF).
 We assume that an NR modifies the energy landscape as a Gaussian deformation with height “h” and width “w” (free parameters).
 In the presence of multiple TFs adjacent to each other, we add up individual deformation energies.